graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-01/papers/2024-01-29-beyond-chinchilla.md

 3. Quantisation for inference
 4. Different inference hardware

 To address these points, the authors introduce a second _cost-optimal_ formula, which accounts for the costs, hardware utilisation and number of tokens at different stages.
-This makes the model much more realistic, and gets closer to the approach adopted by Llama.
+This makes the model much more realistic and gets closer to the approach adopted by Llama.

 ### Takeaways

-Of course, one can never know ahead-of-time how many requests a model will be used for, so there are limits to this approach.
+Of course, one can never know ahead of time how many requests a model will be used for, so there are limits to this approach.
 It also doesn't account for some practical benefits of smaller models (easier to fit on a single chip, lower latency).
 Nevertheless, this is still a much-improved model of the real-world costs of practical LLM use.